 During this second dissertation completion course, candidates continue writing Chapter Four of the dissertation draft.
-Findings are analyzed, interpreted, linked to the research problem and questions, include unexpected results, and reference scholarly literature.
+Findings are analyzed, interpreted, linked to the research problem and questions, unexpected results are described, and scholarly literature is referenced.
 Candidates present their work in a group forum, lead discussions, and critically assess their study.